 - Once you have received the Thesis Acceptance Notice from the EGSO, you can upload your final thesis to UWSpace (not before).

-- If you have submitted a Request to Restrict Circulation of Thesis Form, you will have to select the thesis restriction pull down option when you are uploading to UW Space as well
+- If an embargo was requested on your examination report (see step 2 above), you will have to select the thesis restriction pull down option when you are uploading to UW Space as well.

 - UWSpace may require you to make revisions to the formatting of your thesis, so check your UW e-mail regularly after you submit for any feedback they might send.